ibnharoon/MMM-OLPrayerTime/README.md

 # MMM-OLPrayerTime
-Off-line Prayer Time module for MagicMirror
+Off-line Muslim Prayer Time module for MagicMirror

 ## How to install this module
 1. If you already have Magic Mirror installed, skip to step 5.
 Clone the Magic Mirror repository and check out the master branch: